AhmedAlyElGhannam/LeetCode_Playground/README.md

 - #704 Binary Search &rarr; Binary search.
 - #744 Find Smallest Letter Greater Than Target &rarr; Binary search but with letters.
 - #50 pow(x, n) &rarr; Exponentiation by squaring with recursion + wrapper function to handle negative powers.
+- #2 Add Two Numbers &rarr; Recursion to handle base cases and carry + utilized Linked Lists properties.
+- #231 Power of Two &arr; Solved it twice: using recursion & bit masking then using a single bit manipulation statement.
+Both run blazingly fast but the single statement uses slightly lower memory.
+- #191 Number of 1 Bits &rarr; Recursion and bit masking.
+Similar to my recursive approach in #231 but even easier.